 Why Multilingual Debt Collection Matters More in Dubai Than Anywhere Else

 Dubai is the most linguistically complex commercial market in the world.
-Not the most multilingual — plenty of cities have diverse populations.
-But no other major financial centre has this combination: Arabic as the legal language, English as the business lingua franca, Hindi/Urdu as the operational language of a majority of the private sector, with Mandarin, Farsi, Tagalog, and French layered throughout specific industries.
+Arabic is the legal language, English the business lingua franca, Hindi/Urdu the operational language of a majority of the private sector, with Mandarin, Farsi, Tagalog, and French layered throughout specific industries.

 How a Multilingual Agency Collects What Others Can't